Binozo/EchoGo/README.md

 ```bash
 $ docker run --env TARGET="server.go" -v "$(pwd)":/EchoGoSDK ghcr.io/binozo/echogo:latest
 ```
 This may take a while.
 The host app will be placed in the `build` directory.
-Run `cp build/main server` to place it correctly.
+Run `cp build/main host` to place it correctly.

 Finally build the host app:
 ```bash